Simpson's Paradox and the Accuracy-Fluency Tradeoff in Translation: Limitations

 \section{Limitations}

-Although we provided evidence for both accuracy-fluency and \accuracym-\fluencym\ tradeoffs in translation, we did not explore factors which predict which source segments are likely to produce the greatest tradeoffs.
+Although we provided evidence for both accuracy-fluency and \accuracym-\fluencym\ tradeoffs in translation, we did not explore semantic and grammatical features that may predict which source segments produce the greatest tradeoffs.
 Outside of our simulation we do not have access to ground-truth values of \p{x|y} and \p{y}, and are only able to approximate these values using specific NMT models.
 Our work is also limited by the fact that MTMQM only includes translations generated by certain kinds of NMT models, and it is possible that our results do not generalize to translations generated by other types of models, such as statistical or rule-based MT systems.
 Finally, both RLTC and MTMQM have accuracy and fluency ratings derived from error annotations that are very similar in range.
 This constraint makes quality assessment and comparison at the segment level challenging.